Henry Koperski a composer in New York

 In 2013, Henry took comedy improv classes at the Upright Citizens Brigade.
 He quickly became involved with the NYC comedy community as a music director, accompanist, and composer.

-From 2014-2018, Henry worked as an accompanist and piano bar pianist at venues all over the city, including Carnegie Hall, Lincoln Center, Club Cumming, Town Hall, The Duplex and many more (see list below).
+From 2014-2018, Henry worked as an accompanist and piano bar pianist at venues all over the city, including Carnegie Hall, Lincoln Center, Club Cumming, Town Hall, Joe’s Pub and many more (see list below).
 He has music directed hundreds of cabarets, comedy shows, concerts, and more in NYC, Los Angeles, Chicago, Toronto, Montreal, and other North American cities.
-He also did six sold-out performances of his solo show “Halo Pop”, directed by Michael Pesce.
+He also did six sold-out performances of his solo show “Halo Pop” at The Duplex, and recently debuted his new show “Magic Elf Lord” at Joe’s Pub, both directed by Michael Pesce.

-In 2018, Henry moved to Kingston, NY to give his full focus to music composition and spiritual healing.
-He still frequently performs and collaborates in NYC with Catherine Cohen, Matt Rogers, and Matteo Lane.
+In 2018, Henry moved to Kingston, NY, with partner and collaborator Ryan Amador.
+He still frequently performs and collaborates in NYC with Catherine Cohen, Larry Owens, Matt Rogers, Alan Cumming and Matteo Lane.